 His research centers on financial risk and the use of financial

-derivative contracts as risk management tools.
+derivative contracts, such as risk management tools.
 He also studies private

-investment strategies, such as hedge funds and private equity.
+investment strategies, including hedge funds and private equity.

-He research has been published in leading academic and practitioner finance journals, including The Journal of Finance, The Journal of Financial Economics, The Review of Financial Studies, The Journal of Derivatives, Financial Analyst Journal and RISK.
+Dr. Brown's research has been published in leading academic and practitioner finance journals, including The Journal of Finance, The Journal of Financial Economics, The Review of Financial Studies, The Journal of Derivatives and The Financial Analyst Journal.

 He has served as a consultant on financial risk and portfolio management for money management firms, the U.S. government and Fortune 500 companies.